The Maharishi Ayurveda Holiday Survival Guide

-Sometimes people feel depressed during the holidays due to an imbalance in Sadhaka Pitta, the subdosha of Pitta that governs emotions and the heart.
-This comes into play if you have sad memories of lost loved ones or family problems, which seem to loom larger during the holidays.
+Sometimes people feel unhappy during the holidays due to an imbalance in Sadhaka Pitta, the subdosha of Pitta that governs emotions and the heart.
+This comes into play if you have sad memories of family problems or lost loved ones which seem to loom larger during the holidays.

-To break this unhappy cycle, The Council of Maharishi Ayurveda Physicians recommends a Pitta-pacifying diet, with more vegetables, healthy sweet foods like rice, wheat and milk, and proteins like split-bean soups.
-Avoid spicy foods, chocolate, caffeine, and alcohol as these are all Pitta-aggravating.
-Organic Rose Petal Spread, Blissful Joy tablets, Blissful Heart Aroma and Organic Pitta Tea are extremely effective in restoring balance to Sadhaka Pitta and relieving emotional turmoil and depression.
+To break this unhappy cycle, Ayurvedic experts recommend a Pitta-pacifying diet, with more vegetables; healthy sweet foods like rice, wheat and milk; and proteins like split-bean soups.
+Avoid spicy foods, chocolate, caffeine, and alcohol, as these are all Pitta-aggravating.
+Organic Rose Petal Preserve, Organic Stress Free Emotions, Blissful Joy tablets, Blissful Heart Aroma and Organic Pitta Tea are extremely effective in restoring balance to Sadhaka Pitta and helping to relieve emotional turmoil and feelings of sadness.

 Look Your Holiday Best

 Bliss is best for making your skin glow.
-And bliss results from a balanced ayurvedic diet and routine.
-Bliss brings out prabha, or inner beauty.
+And bliss results from a balanced Ayurvedic diet and routine.
+Bliss brings out prabha, which is Sanskrit for inner beauty.

 For an extra holiday boost, treat yourself to a relaxing skin-care regimen.
-Use Youthful Skin Cleansing Gel, Youthful Skin Toner, Youthful Skin Oil and Youthful Skin Cream to cleanse and nourish your skin.
+Use Youthful Skin Herbal Soap, Youthful Skin Oil and Youthful Skin Cream to cleanse and nourish your skin.
 For deeper impurities, use bentonite clay once or twice a week.

-The Youthful Skin Cream is especially helpful during the holidays because it contains Gotu Kola and Sensitive Plant to relax Prana Vata.
+The Youthful Skin Cream is especially helpful during the holidays, because it contains Gotu Kola and Sensitive Plant to relax Prana Vata.
 This adds psychological support through bridging the largest organ in your body.
 Support healthy skin from within using our Radiant Skin Tablets.

-One of the most effective ways to relieve holiday stress and rejuvenate your skin is a daily oil massage followed by a warm bath.
-Because the skin is the seat of Vata, ayurvedic massage is especially helpful for balancing Prana Vata, calming your mind and removing fatigue.
-The Council recommends a mixture of 50% Youthful Skin Massage Oil for Men or Women, and 50% Moisturizing Massage Oil.
-These oils are ideal for relieving stress because they contain Sensitive Plant and Shankapushpi (Dwarf Morning Glory).
-Sensitive plant provides support to the tactile nerves to help cope with stress, and Shankapushpi creates joyful relaxation.
+One of the most effective ways to relieve holiday stress and rejuvenate your skin is a daily oil massage (abhyanga) followed by a warm bath.
+Because the skin is the seat of Vata, Ayurvedic massage is especially helpful for balancing Prana Vata, calming your mind and removing fatigue.
+Rejuvenation Massage Oils for Men and Women are ideal for relieving stress because they contain Sensitive Plant and Shankapushpi.
+Sensitive Plant provides support to the tactile nerves to help cope with stress, and Shankapushpi creates joyful relaxation.

 So this holiday season, why not give yourself a break and shop from Maharishi Ayurveda, either online or by calling one of our health representatives — and give the gift of health.
 Your friends and family will appreciate healthful gifts they can enjoy (and you'll feel good giving the gift of health).
 There's something in the catalog for everyone.
-Choose from a wide variety of traditional Ayurvedic herbal formulations, teas, aromas and skin care.
-Aroma candles, Relaxation Massage Oils and Organic Rose Petal Spread and soothing Gandharva Veda music are favorite gift choices for the whole family.
+Choose from a wide variety of traditional Ayurvedic herbal formulations, teas, aromas and skin-care products.

 The sole purpose of these articles is to provide information about the tradition of ayurveda.
 This information is not intended for use in the diagnosis, treatment, cure or prevention of any disease.
 If you have any serious acute or chronic health concern, please consult a trained health professional who can fully assess your needs and address them effectively.
 If you are seeking the medical advice of a trained ayurvedic expert, call or e-mail us for the number of a physician in your area.
 Check with your doctor before taking herbs or using essential oils when pregnant or nursing.